<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 A reactive approach in the ever-changing digital landscape of cybersecurity is no longer enough.
 Manually sifting through spreadsheets to determine compliance when the result may no longer be relevant when the assessment is through wastes thousands of hours of resources that could be spent elsewhere.

 Teams that monitor risk must become aware of the changes that can happen minute to minute in an agile environment.
-Whether that environment is product releases, financial information, or sensitive client information, it all needs to be supervised and evaluated.
+Everything needs to be supervised and evaluated, whether that environment is product releases, financial information, or sensitive client information.
 This constant assessment isn’t practical for companies to manage with manpower alone.
 Humans are fallible, and it becomes much easier to have gaps in security without a continuous auditing process that leverages automation to achieve its goals.

 It doesn’t help that this data is often modular or siloed, existing in several different places that don’t communicate with one another.
 This makes it difficult when a breach does happen because it doesn’t allow CISOs or higher-level executives to make decisions based on aggregated data and insights.
-When data breaches can happen in seconds, this kind of manual monitoring can make or break a situation when it takes hours to make a decision.
+When data breaches happen in seconds, manual monitoring can make or break a situation when it takes hours to decide.
 It also highlights a critical weakness in business processes and internal auditing procedures.

 It will always be a consistent struggle to maintain control monitoring with legacy approaches and legacy IT GRC systems.